-The Law Office of Tim Schwarz provides assistance to families with special-needs children struggling to get appropriate services from the public education system.
-When children have special needs, they might need services or adjustments in classes to succeed to the best of their ability.
-Under the Individuals with Disabilites Education Act (IDEA), the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA), children with special needs are entitled to special support.
+The Law Office of Tim Schwarz provides assistance to families with children in public schools, representing students facing school discipline, civil rights violations, bullying, and disabled students struggling to get appropriate services from the public education system.
+When children have medical needs, they might need services or adjustments in classes to succeed.
+Under the Individuals with Disabilites Education Act (IDEA), the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA), children with disabilities are entitled to appropriate assistance.

 When a child is determined eligible for services under the IDEA, the school district must hold a meeting every year to make an Individual Education Program (IEP).
 Although the parents are equal members of the IEP team, the school district may have multiple different people attending the meeting, each with their own specialty or area of responsibility.
 Even with the best of intentions from the school district, the presentation of legal formalities and expert opinion can be confusing, exhausting, and overwhelming for a parent to deal with.